lcampillos/ct-ebm-sp-v3/README.md

 ### Medical Relation Extraction and Concept Normalization in Spanish Clinical Trial Texts

+This repository includes version 3 of the corpus of clinical trials for evidence-based medicine in Spanish.

+A collection of __1200 texts about clinical trials__:
+- __500 abstracts__ published in medical journals available from [SciELO](https://scielo.org/es/)
+- __700 clinical trials announcements__ from the [Spanish Clinical Trials Register](https://reec.aemps.es) and the [European Register of Clinical Trials (EudraCT)]([https://scielo.org/es/](https://www.clinicaltrialsregister.eu))

-Code repository for the experiments on medical relation extraction and concept normalization in clinical trial texts in Spanish.
+The repository also includes the code for the experiments on medical relation extraction and concept normalization.

+Please, read the guidelines in the repository to check the entity and relation scheme and the concept normalization criteria.

+## How to cite
+The article describing the first version of the corpus is [available here](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-021-01395-z).

-If you use this code, please, cite as follows:
+If you use this new version and code, please, cite as follows:

 ```
   @article{2024,